layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-service-meshes-for-developers/introduction-to-service-meshes-istio/getting-started/quiz.md

       - id: "c"
         text: "kubectl apply with manual YAML files"
   - id: "q3"
-    text: "What command verifies if the cluster is ready for Istio installation?"
+    text: "Which CLI tool is used for Istio management and verification?"
     type: "short_answer"
     marks: 2
-    correct_answer: "istioctl verify-install"
+    correct_answer: "istioctl"
 ---